 Being wrongfully convicted and falsely incarcerated for a crime that you or a loved one did not commit is one of the greatest injustices in life.
 Not only are you unable to take back the time spent in prison, but also the real perpetrator of the crime is free to harm more people.
-Fortunately, our Cleveland post-conviction relief lawyer understands how the failures in our criminal justice system have led to countless innocent people being falsely convicted.
+Fortunately, our Ohio post-conviction lawyers understand how the failures in our criminal justice system have led to countless innocent people being falsely convicted.

 There are several reasons to seek post-conviction relief.
 Overturning a wrongful conviction could be based on the development of new evidence, ineffective counsel, improper conduct by the judge, prosecution, or jury, or changes in the law that would result in a reduced sentence.

 Post-conviction relief cases often start by reading and investigating transcripts and other written materials from the court proceedings.
-Our legal team will thoroughly review your case to determine if you have grounds for post-conviction relief and then seek to vacate or modify your conviction.
+Our Cleveland criminal defense lawyers will thoroughly review your case to determine if you have grounds for post-conviction relief and then seek to vacate or modify your conviction.
 Not only do we want to obtain the freedom and justice you deserve, but we also want to make sure that this doesn’t happen to another innocent person ever again.

-If you or an incarcerated loved-one believe that evidence in your case was withheld or new evidence has been discovered, you may be able to have your conviction overturned.
-Please contact Kimberly Kendall Corral at Patituce & Associates if you would like to have your case considered for post-conviction or new trial representation.
+If you or an incarcerated loved one believes that evidence in your case was withheld or new evidence has been discovered, you may be able to have your conviction overturned.
+Please Patituce & Associates, LLC if you would like to have your case considered for post-conviction or new trial representation.